okeeffed/developer-notes/manual/Functional-Programming/Hardcore-FP-In-JavaScript-v2.md

 ## Transforms and Monad Patterns

 > Something interesting that came up here was when there was a `Either(List(Either))` and Brian mentioned that if we swapped List and Either then we could squash them down.
 He doesn't show this in the course.

+## Creating a Weather Module

+Notes from while he is doing the tasks:

+- He is packaging up the arguments into one.
+- There is a use case he doesn't going into during the exercise with a Writer monad.